Mauritius: Administrative subdivisions

+The island of Mauritius is subdivided into nine districts, which are the country's second-order administrative divisions.

 Military

-All military, police, and security functions in Mauritius are carried out by 10,000 active-duty personnel under the Commissioner of Police.
+All military, police, and security functions in Mauritius are carried out by 10,000 active-duty servicemembers under the Commissioner of Police.
 The 8,000-member National Police Force is responsible for domestic law enforcement.
-The 1,400-member Special Mobile Force (SMF) and the 688-member National Coast Guard are the only two paramilitary units in Mauritius.
+The 1,400-strong Special Mobile Force (SMF) and the 688-strong coast guard are the only two paramilitary units in Mauritius.
 Both units are composed of police officers on lengthy rotations to those services.
-Mauritius has also a special operations military known as 'GIPM' that would intervene in any terrorist attack or high risk operations.
+Mauritius also has a special operations military known as GIPM that will intervene in any terrorist attack or high risk operations.

 Foreign relations

-Mauritius has strong and friendly relations with various African, American, Asian, European and Oceania countries.
+Mauritius has strong and friendly relations with various African, American, Asian, European and Oceanic countries.
 Considered part of Africa geographically, Mauritius has friendly relations with African states in the region, particularly South Africa, by far its largest continental trading partner.
 Mauritian investors are gradually entering African markets, notably Madagascar, Mozambique and Zimbabwe.
 The country's political heritage and dependence on Western markets have led to close ties with the European Union and its member states, particularly France.
 Relations with India are very strong for both historical and commercial reasons.
 Mauritius established diplomatic relations with China in April 1972 and was forced to defend this decision, along with naval contracts with the USSR in the same year.
 It has also been extending its Middle East outreach with the setting up of an embassy in Saudi Arabia whose Ambassador also doubles as the country's ambassador to Bahrain.

 Mauritius is a member of the United Nations, the World Trade Organization, the African Union, the Commonwealth of Nations, La Francophonie, the Southern Africa Development Community, the Indian Ocean Commission, the Common Market for Eastern and Southern Africa, and the Indian Ocean Rim Association.